-The Ministry is committed to establishing and maintaining a roster of experienced mediators who are available to provide services to municipalities.
+The Ministry is committed to establishing and maintaining a roster of experienced professionals who are available to provide services to municipalities.

-The roster is not to be seen as a certification of competency of any mediator.
-Instead, the Ministry will provide municipalities with a list of mediators who have achieved a certain level of training and experience.
-It should be noted that the Alberta Municipal Affairs does not restrict the selection of mediators to its roster and municipalities are free to select a mediator who is not on the roster.
-The Ministry will use its roster in responding to requests for recommendations of qualified mediators.
+The roster is not to be seen as a certification of competency of any practioners.
+Instead, the Ministry will provide municipalities with a list of mediators and/or arbitrators who have achieved a certain level of training and experience (see criteria below).
+It should be noted that the Alberta Municipal Affairs does not restrict the selection of mediators to its roster and municipalities are free to select a mediator or arbitrator who is not on the roster.
+The Ministry will use its roster in responding to requests for recommendations of qualified mediators or arbitrators.

-CRITERIA AND FRAMEWORK

-Criteria for Selecting a Mediator
+CRITERIA AND FRAMEWORKCriteria for Selecting a Mediator